How is a Deviated Septum Treated?

 Surgical treatment

 If you’d prefer a more sustainable solution for your deviated septum, we offer a simple surgery called a septoplasty.
-During your septoplasty, which we can usually perform right here in our offices under local anesthesia, Dr. Yeung accesses your septum through your nose and corrects the deviation.
+During your septoplasty, which we can usually perform right here in our offices under local anesthesia, the septum will be accessed through your nose and corrects the deviation.

 Recovery from a septoplasty is fairly straightforward, as we don’t pack your nose with bandages.
 Instead, you simply give your nose time to heal and steer clear of strenuous activities for a week or so.